-- A. A property owner may initiate a request for a dimensional adjustment, variance, or temporary permit by filing an application with the Planning Department, using forms prescribed pursuant to this Article and Article 9 where applicable.
-Applications shall be filed with the Planning Department in a timely manner, and at least 35 days prior to a Planning Commission meeting should Planning Commission action be required. - B. If an application is for a lot or parcel located within the Urban Growth Boundary of an incorporated city the Joint Management Agreement in place with that city will govern.
+- A. A property owner may initiate a request for a dimensional adjustment, variance, special use or temporary permit by filing an application with the Planning Department, using forms prescribed pursuant to this Article and Article 9 where applicable.
+Applications shall be filed with the Planning Department timely, and at least 35 days prior to a Planning Commission meeting should Planning Commission action be required. - B. If an application for a use located within the Urban Growth Boundary of an incorporated city the Joint Management Agreement in place with that city will govern.